tonyvict/tp/docs/UserGuide.md

 ### Recording student grades : `remark`
 Format: `remark INDEX r/REMARK1 [r/REMARK2]…​`

-* Adds or updates the remark of the student at the specified INDEX.
+* Adds on to the remarks of the student at the specified INDEX.
 * The index refers to the index number shown in the displayed student list.
 * The index must be a positive integer 1, 2, 3, …
-* If the remark field is left empty after `r/`, the existing remark will be cleared.
+* If the remark field is left empty after `r/`, the existing remarks will be cleared.

 Examples:

-* `remark 2 r/Excellent progress this term` — Adds the remark “Excellent progress this term” to the 2nd student.
+* `remark 2 r/Excellent progress this term`

+Adds the remark “Excellent progress this term” to the 2nd student

-* `remark 1 r/` — Clears the existing remark of the 1st student.
+* `remark 1 r/`

+Clears the existing remark of the 1st student

 ![Result of adding remark](images/remarkUI.png)
 <p align="center"><em>Figure: Result of adding a remark for a student.</em></p>